 This will help prevent the spread of fire and excess material.

-The heating of gypsum products causes water crystals to form within the material; this dehydration of gypsum by heat is known as calcination.
+The heating of gypsum products causes water crystals to form within the material; this dehydration by heat is known as calcination.

 The casing results on combustion-tolerant materials and allows low safe temperatures to be maintained.